Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: Epitomes

 \section{Epitomes}

 The technique from Section~\ref{s:main} does not apply to the shifts that contain very simple configurations (with low resource-bounded Kolmogorov complexity of all patterns).
-In particular, it does not apply to Example~\ref{ex:mirror} from Introduction.
-In this section we propose a different technique (also based on resource-bounded Kolmogorov complexity) that helps to handle these examples.
-The intuitive idea behind this technique is as follows: we try to capture the ``essential'' information in each pattern (discarding irrelevant data) and then measure the resource-bounded Kolmogorov complexity of an ``epitome'' of this essential information.
+In particular, it does not apply to Example~\ref{ex:mirror} from the introduction.
+In this section we propose a different technique (also based on Kolmogorov complexity) that helps to handle such shifts.
+The intuitive idea behind this technique is as follows: we try to capture the ``essential'' information in each pattern (discarding irrelevant data) and then measure the plain or resource-bounded Kolmogorov complexity of an ``epitome'' extracted from this essential information.
+We show that in a sofic shift the complexity of properly defined ``epitomes of the essential information'' must be bounded by the length of the contour around the pattern.
+Thus, if the this condition is violated, then the shift is not sofic.

 Let us fix some notation.
 We denote by $B_n$ the set $\{0,\ldots, n-1\}^2\subset \mathbb{Z}^2$ and by $F_n$ its complement, $F_n:=\mathbb{Z}^2\setminus B_n$.
 We say that two patterns with disjoint supports are \emph{compatible} (for a shift $\cal S$) if the union of these patterns is globally admissible in $\cal S$.
 In particular, a finite pattern $P$ with support $B_n$ and an infinite pattern $R$ with support $F_n$ are compatible, if the union of these patterns is a valid configuration of the shift.